MIDL-Conference/midl-website-builder/README.md

 By default, the builder displays information about the build process.
 This can be disable with the `--silent` switch.

+The builder produces minified HTML.
+This can be turned off with the `--no-minify` switch.
+The produced HTML can optinally also be prettified with the `--prettify` switch.
+These are mainly intended for debugging purposes and not for a production environment.

 ## Features and expected structure

 ### Main configuration (`website.yaml`)